TheKevinWang/EmailScraper/README.md

 # EmailScraper
 A scrapy script to spider a website and scrape all emails using a regex.
+EmailScraper outputs the email and the url it was found in JSON format.
 The output is generated as the website is spidered and does not contain duplicates.
 # Requirements
 Scrapy
 ```